Tajura

 Tajura (تاجوراء), also spelt Tajoura, is a town in north-western Libya, and baladiyah in the Tripoli Muhafazah, on the Mediterranean coast 23 km east of Tripoli.

 From 2001 to 2007 Tajura was the capital of the Tajura wa Arba' District.
 Tajura is also known to be the most anti-Gaddafi district in Tripoli and had high casualties in the Libyan revolution.

 History

 The Ottoman Turks established a base at Tajura in 1531.
 Under the command of Hayreddin Barbarossa, the site was selected for its proximity to Tripoli which had come under the Knights of Malta in 1530 when Charles V of Spain, as King of Sicily, had given them Tripoli, Gozo and Malta.
 Tripoli was captured in the Siege of Tripoli.

-Tajura was the center of Libya's nuclear research, with a 10 megawatt reactor, built by the Soviet Union, which came online in 1981.
+Tajura was the center of Libya's nuclear research, with a 10 MWt pool type research reactor (IRT-1) built by the Soviet Union, which came online in 1981.
+A fire broke out in an outbuilding in April 2024, which the Libyan Atomic Energy Commission reported as under control.

-During the second Libyan Civil War, Tajura has become associated with the insurgency of 101 Battalion.
+During the Libyan crisis, Tajura has become associated with the insurgency of 101 Battalion.

 The name Tajoura is rumoured to be named after a princess who lost her crown.
 "Taj" meaning crown, and "oura" being the name of the princess, the crown was found in this area and so was named Tajoura (Oura's crown).